Go to content

 The top of Jebel el Lawz is scorched black (see above photo).
 Investigation of the rocks in the scorched area show the granite's natural rock coloration to exist just below the blackened rock surface.
 Only this mountain peak contains the scorched rock in the entire Saudi Arabian mountain range.
 The scorching could not occur from a grass or shrub fire, since no vegetation has ever existed in this arid mountainous area.

-Evidence of an Ancient Encampment at Jabal al Lawz
+Evidence of Ancient Encampment at Jabal al Lawz

 At the base of Jebel el Lawz is evidence of an ancient encampment of an extremely large proportion.
 Within the encampment lies an alter of large stones with Egyptian animal fertility gods etched upon it.
 This stone alter is possibly the alter where Aaron placed the idolatrous golden calf for Israel to worship.
 See images below.

-Evidence of the Miraculous "Split Rock" at Jabal al Lawz
+Evidence of "Split Rock" at Jabal al Lawz

 Documentation of Ron Wyatt's Discovery